eddywashere/codebuilder/README.md

 npm run tf:plan
 ```

-If that looks right, run `terraform apply` to creae the resources in AWS
+If that looks right, run `terraform apply` to create the resources in AWS

 ```
 npm run tf:apply